GraphGrail/smart-contracts/README.md

 ./install-deps.sh
 ```

+## Building frontend library

+Frontend library is built with webpack.
+To start development server, run `npm start` command in `ethereum-bridge/client` folder.
+To build production version of the library, run  `npm run-script build` in the same folder and check up `ethereum-bridge/client/build` folder for results.

 ## Running tests with TestRPC

 GraphGrail escrow smart contract has a test suite.
 To run it against TestRPC virtual blockchain just run `npm test`: